ArwynFr/arma3sync-docker/.github/USAGE.md

 ### Tags

 Arma3sync-docker provides multiple tags allowing to run different combinations of the software and the java runtime versions.
 You can specify major or minor version of arma3sync and optionally major versions of the jre.

-The default jre version is jre11.
+The complete list of tags is available on [the project's Docker hub page](https://hub.docker.com/r/arwynfr/arma3sync/tags).

+For production usage, you should use `arwynfr/arma3sync:1.7`

 #### OpenJDK versions
-*   jre11

-***Note:** We're working on providing jre 8 versions.*
+Arma3Sync-docker provides images for the following versions of the OpenJDK runtime:
+*   jre8, version used by arma3sync developpers
+*   jre11, current LTS version of the runtime
+*   jre16, current non-LTS version of the runtime

+***Note:** The default jre version is jre 16.
+All versions use the latest jre runtime for a given major version with the debian slim variant.*

 #### Arma3sync versions
+Arma3Sync-docker provides images for the following versions of Arma3Sync:
 *   1.1.23, 1.1.24, 1.1.30
 *   1.2.37, 1.2.38, 1.2.39, 1.2.40, 1.2.45, 1.2.46, 1.2.47, 1.2.48
 *   1.3.49